What to do when your GIC matures

 What is a GIC maturity date?

-When a GIC is purchased, the amount invested typically cannot be accessed until the end of the GIC term, for example 1, 3, or 5 years.
+When a GIC is purchased, the amount invested typically cannot be accessed until the end of the term.
 The end of this term is known as the GIC maturity date.
 Upon this date, the GIC matures and the amount invested, including interest, is returned to the investor.
+GICs can be short-term, such as 30 or 90 days, or long-term, such as 5 years or more.

-Higher interest rates have caused the popularity of Guaranteed Investment Certificates (GICs) to surge in recent years.
-If you've bought a GIC recently, your GIC may be maturing soon.
-This presents you with a new opportunity and a decision to make.
+When a Guaranteed Investment Certificate (GIC) matures, it presents you with a new opportunity and a decision to make.
 Do you need the money to pay for a current or upcoming expense?
 Why are the funds in a guaranteed investment?
 Do you want to invest the proceeds toward a longer-term goal?

 If you're having trouble making a decision, you may think 'I'll just do nothing for now and figure this out later.'
 But it's important to note that doing nothing also presents a risk.
 In times of high inflation, cash balances earning no investment return are potentially lowering your future purchasing power.